 1. Solar Panels

 It goes without saying that the solar panel is the most critical part of a solar powered system.
 Monocrystalline is the preferred choice of solar panels since it is more efficient than polycrystalline or thin-film, and it performs well in hot weather.
 There are panels that can convert up to 22% of sunlight to electricity.
-That being said, the efficiency of monocrystalline and polycrystalline may differ depending on their supplier, so it is good to confirm these details in advance.
+That being said, the energy efficiency of monocrystalline and polycrystalline may differ depending on their supplier, so it is good to confirm these details in advance.

 2. Battery Capacity